 How to counter it: Don’t click that link!
 Know that banks and government agencies will never ask you for personal or account information via email because first, it is not secure and second, they should already have these details.
 Legitimate emails from these sources will ask you to go to their respective websites and use your account (secured with your a user name and password) to access their message.

 Missed delivery or “Confirm your purchases” scam

-What it will say: It is a notice seemingly coming from UPS or FedEx saying that your package could not be delivered or a message from an online store like Amazon or eBay that your goods are on the way.
+What it will say: It is a notice that looks like it’s from UPS or FedEx saying that your package could not be delivered.
+It could also be a message from an online store like Amazon or eBay saying that your goods are on the way.
 The email will instruct you to input your password or personal information (e.g. name, address, emails, etc.) to be able to “track” the package.

 How to counter it: If you haven’t sent any packages or bought anything online lately, then you know that it’s a scam.
 But if you just did, be careful and don’t click any link in the email.
-Check these tell-tale signs: The sender’s email address is not connected to the company and you are not instructed to go to the company’s official webpage.
-Before following the instructions on the email, call customer service to confirm if the message is real.
+Look for these signs: The sender’s email address is not connected with the company sending the message, and you are not instructed to go to the company’s official webpage.
+Before following the instructions on the email, call the customer service of the company (use their official phone numbers) to confirm if the message is real.